History

 PASDA, Pennsylvania's official public access open geospatial data portal, is a cooperative project of the Governor's Office of Administration, Office for Information Technology, and IEE.

-• Penn State Institutes of the Environment is established and begins co-funded faculty program with thirty environmental researchers.
+• Penn State Institutes of the Environment established

-• Environmental Inquiry minor starts.
+• Environmental Inquiry minor offered

 The intercollege minor is designed for students across the disciplines who wish to prepare for addressing environmental issues or problems as professionals or citizens.